skjafar/Portenta_Cube_Template/README.md

 If you want to return the board to its original state you will have to flash the [ArduinoCore-mbed bootloader](https://github.com/arduino/ArduinoCore-mbed/tree/master/bootloaders/PORTENTA_H7).
 I tested the [**portentah7_bootloader_mbed_hs_v2.bin**](https://github.com/arduino/ArduinoCore-mbed/blob/master/bootloaders/PORTENTA_H7/portentah7_bootloader_mbed_hs_v2.bin) and it worked fine.

-We need to put the controller in DFU mode in order to flash it, there are two ways of acheiving this:
+You should be able to directly flash the board without any problems, the SWD pins seem to be defined in the Arduino bootloader.
+Should you have any problems I recommend putting the controller in DFU mode, there are two ways of acheiving that:
 * Soldering a wire to the BOOT pin on the back of the board

    I don't really recommend this, the pad is absolutely tiny and you might damage the board in the process.
 But this is the method I had to use initially.